 Canmore Nordic Centre

-Snowmaking guarantees a ski season running December to late March, with rentals and instruction available through Trail Sports.
-The day lodge (403/678-2400, 8 a.m. to 4:30 p.m. daily) has lockers, a lounge area, a cafe (10 a.m. to 4 p.m. daily), and an information desk.
+Snowmaking guarantees a ski season running from December to late March, with rentals and instruction available through Trail Sports.
+Trails are groomed and lit for night skiing.
+The day lodge (403/678-2400, 9 a.m. to 5:30 p.m. daily) has lockers, a lounge area, a cafe (10 a.m. to 5 p.m. daily), and an information desk.